-Base Annual Salary × Tier Target % × Award Allocation % Grant Date Fair Value
+Base Annual Salary X Tier Target % X Award Allocation % Grant Date Fair Value = Target # of Shares Underlying Award

-Similarly, the Committee sets amounts for RSUs as a percentage of the named executive officer's salary.
-In 2021, the Committee used 25% of base annual salary in its calculation of the number of shares underlying grants of RSU awards.
+Similarly, the Committee sets amounts for RSUs as a percentage of the NEO's salary.
+In 2023, the Committee used 25% of base annual salary in its calculation of the number of shares underlying grants of RSU awards.